Caridade Damaciano Fernandes

-Caridade Damaciano Fernandes (1904 – 7 October 1948) was a prolific Konkani-language novelist and a pioneer of prose fiction writing in that language.
+Caridade Damaciano Fernandes (1904 – 7 October 1948) was a prolific Portuguese Konkani novelist and a pioneer of prose fiction writing in that language.
 He has been called "the father of Konkani novels".
-Caridade Damacian died on October 7, 1948, but yet his legacy is still remembered and celebrated.
+Caridade Damacian died on October 7, 1948, yet his legacy is still remembered and celebrated.

 Life

-Caridade Damacian was the only child of Manuel Fernandes (from Maina, Goa) and Maria M Mascarenhas (from Corjuem).
+Caridade Damacian was the only child of Manuel Fernandes (from Maina, Goa) and Maria M. Mascarenhas (from Corjuem).
 His birth-date is unknown.

-He was born in humble settings, which nonetheless did not deter him from following his literary pursuits.
+He was born in humble circumstances, which nonetheless did not deter him from following his literary pursuits.
 He was from the Maina ward of Aldona, and was the son of a farmer.
 His mother was a cook, who went to homes offering her services at cooking and making Goan sweets.
 He became a seaman, married Maria Luisa de Souza of Parra, and they had no children.
 He lived for most of his adult life in Bombay, and rose to literary fame in the 1930s.

-Their own home was in front of the Sacred Hearts of Jesus and Mary Home for the Aged, and they were childless.
+Caridade and Maria's home was in front of the Sacred Hearts of Jesus and Mary Home for the Aged, and they were childless.
 Their original home has been sold and a new one taken its place.

-When he died, he was just 44 years of age, and was buried in the Aldona cemetery.
-In that short time, he wrote over a hundred romans, as the Konkani action novel has been called.

 Caridade Damacian died on October 7, 1948, but his legacy is still remembered and celebrated.
+When Caridade died, he was just 44 years of age, and was buried in the Aldona cemetery.
+In his short life, he wrote over a hundred romans, as the Konkani action novel has been called.

 After Caridade Damacian's death, his wife worked as a cook in people's homes to earn a living.